graphql/graphql-spec/STYLE_GUIDE.md

 # GraphQL Specification Style Guide

 This document outlines the styles used in the GraphQL spec to aid editorial and consistency.
+The writing style portions are inspired by the AP style guide.
 When making changes to the GraphQL specification, please aim to be consistent with this style guide.

 ## Auto-formatting